-This part-time course will run for twenty four (24) weeks.
-Teaching will be delivered once a week through a combination of on-site practical training at the NFTS in Beaconsfield and synchronous online remote learning.
+This part-time course will run for 24 weeks.
+Teaching will be delivered approximately once a week, through a combination of on-site practical training over 4 weekends at the NFTS in Beaconsfield, and synchronous online remote learning.
 Lessons will take place during weekday evenings or weekend days.

 Applicants must be at least 18 years old and have at least two years of screen industry experience and some production or post-production experience.
-Applicants may come from varied technical and creative backgrounds including games, VFX, 3D animation, graphics design and technical film crew (i.e., camera department).
+Applicants may come from varied technical and creative backgrounds including games, VFX, 3D animation, graphics design, art department, directing, producing, cinematography, and technical film crew (e.g. camera department).
 Knowledge and/or awareness of the use of game engines and Unreal Engine, 2D and 3D modelling tools is beneficial.
 Applicants should have a good general education, but there are no other specific educational requirements.

-This course relies on powerful software, such as the Unreal Engine.
-Participants are expected to have access to the necessary hardware for running the Unreal Engine effectively for the online seminars on this course, support for which is available upon request.
+This course relies on powerful software, such as Unreal Engine.
+Participants are expected to have access to the necessary hardware for running the Unreal Engine effectively for the online seminars on this course wherever possible, however, some support for this may be available upon request.

-- Please submit an up-to-date copy of your CV, Including a link (if possible) where we can see examples of your work or projects that you have worked on (EG: Videos or screenshots, or other digital materials).
+- Please submit your CV, including a link (if possible) where we can see examples of your work or projects that you have worked on (e.g. videos, screenshots, or other digital materials).

 - Application deadline – Tuesday 31st October 2023 (midnight)